zeeduino/arduino-xc/HOWTO.md

 C/C++ preprocessor and compiler will use this symbol to correctly include and compile various Arduino libraries.

-Now, build your project and work your way through and errors or warnings there may be.
+Now, build your project and work your way through any errors or warnings there may be.
 Goal here is to get everything to compile cleanly, at this point the code doesn't do anything useful.

 #### Implementing HAL